spiral/docs/docs/en/framework/bootloaders.md

 }
 ```

 Every Bootloader must be activated in your application kernel.
-Add the class reference into `LOAD` or `APP` lists of
+Add the class reference into `defineBootloaders` or `defineAppBootloaders` functions of
 your `App\App` class:

 ```php